North Korea parades huge, new ICBM, but Kim Jong Un stresses deterrent nature

-Military experts — monitoring the parade through North Korean video — said the new missile would be one of the largest road-mobile ICBMs in the world if it becomes operational, and could represent the threatened new “strategic weapon” Kim had talked of at the start of this year.
+Military experts — monitoring the parade through North Korean state television — said the new missile would be one of the largest road-mobile ICBMs in the world if it becomes operational and could represent the threatened new “strategic weapon” Kim had talked of at the start of this year.

-Unusually, the parade took place after midnight, and was then shown on Korean Central Television Television on Saturday evening.
+Unusually, the parade took place after midnight and was then shown on Korean Central Television on Saturday evening.
 Bright lights lit up the vast Kim Il Sung Square, fireworks exploded in the sky and thousands of soldiers cheered and chanted in unison in a powerful display of political and military theater.

-Kim Jong Un, dressed in a light gray Western-style suit and tie, spoke to a vast crowd about the hardships his country has faced this year: covid-19, floods and typhoons and international sanctions.
+Kim Jong Un, dressed in a light gray Western-style suit and tie, spoke to a vast crowd about the hardships his country has faced this year: the novel coronavirus, floods and typhoons, and international sanctions.

 With a flourish of drama — even appearing to be close to tears — he thanked the military for their efforts to fight the coronavirus and rebuild from natural disasters, and apologized that he had not been able to deliver greater economic rewards to his people, given the challenges.